 In 1979 a music hall, the Dunois Theatre devoted primarily to jazz, was set up in a former postal depot that had become a warehouse and was to be demolished.
-The theatre was rebuilt in 1990 on a triangular plot in a part of the city that was both residential and industrial.

-The project, commissioned to

-Edith Girard, consisted of eighty-six

-dwellings, five artists' workshops

-and the new theatre.
-The architect

-designed two separate sets of

-buildings: one along the road that
+The theatre was rebuilt in 1990 on a triangular plot in a part of the city that was both residential and industrial The project, commissioned to Edith Girard, consisted of eighty-six dwellings, five artists' workshops and the new theatre.
+The architect designed two separate sets of buildings: one along the road that was residential, with the theatre on two levels: and the artists' studios away from the road on a separate plot, on three levels topped with a gangway leading to four studios.
+With its complex composition and an accessible terrace, the building was intended to be an homage to Le Corbusier's architecture, while at the same time evoking a revisited Haussmann tradition, owing to the rotunda on the corner of the triangle.
+A.B.

-Rue Louise Weiss, 7; Rue de Chevaleret, 108-118 - Paris

-Edith Girard 1990
+Rue Louise Weiss, 7; Rue de Chevaleret, 108-118 - Paris 3 Edith Girard 1990